fbpx

 Leverage Parkinson’s Law to Leave at 5 pm

 Going back to Parkinson’s Law, if you give yourself more time (or no defined time) to complete a task, you will overcomplicate it and it will become more overwhelming to you.
 You might even create more stress and pressure on yourself for that given task.
-By identifying a certain amount of time appropriate for that task, you gain confidence in completing and reduce your stress level.
+By identifying a certain amount of time appropriate for that task, you gain confidence in completing it and reduce your stress level.
 This will naturally speed up your work.

 For each task, identify the amount of time it will take you.
 Break this down into small chunks.
 For example, if today you need to edit and lay out a proposal approach section, estimate it will take you 3 hours to complete.
 If it’s 2 pm, then you should be done by 5 pm.